t-mw/gw2-arbitrage/README.md

     ![List of items](screen1.png)

-1. Pass an item id as input (e.g. `cargo run --release -- 11538`) to print a shopping list for the item, which considers the total available liquidity for each ingredient on the trading post.
+1. Pass an item id as input (e.g. `gw2-arbitrage.exe 11538`) to print a shopping list for the item, which considers the total available liquidity for each ingredient on the trading post.
 The shopping list will not include items that should be purchased from crafting station vendors.
 These are always cheaper to buy from the vendor instead of the trading post.

     ![List of materials](screen2.png)

     By default the shopping list will assume that you want to produce as many copies of the item as can be profitably sold on the trading post.
-    To limit the number of items that will be crafted a count may also be passed (e.g. `cargo run --release -- 11538 --count 100` will limit the shopping list to producing 100 items).
+    To limit the number of items that will be crafted a count may also be passed (e.g. `gw2-arbitrage.exe 11538 --count 100` will limit the shopping list to producing 100 items).

 1. Detailed crafting instructions for the item can then be found on https://gw2efficiency.com/crafting/calculator/.
    To see prices that match the output of this tool select `sell price ("instant buy")` from the `Material price` dropdown, but be aware that the gw2efficiency calculator will not show accurate profits for large amounts of items due to the liquidity issue explained below.